amsword/gkmeans/readme.txt

 jianfengwang@outlook.com

 ----------------------------------------------------------------------
+Linux:
+1. add the following to ~/.bashrc export LD_LIBRARY_PATH=${LD_LIBRARY_PATH}:/home/user/code/gkmeans/c_code/bin if the downloaded folder is /home/user/code/gkmeans

-Linux: Directly start Matlab and run main_entry.m.
+2. Start Matlab and run main_entry.m.

 Windows: The main issue is to compile the c++ codes under c_codes/.
 In each sub folder, the project file is provided, but is not well tested.